Code-Institute-Submissions/GymFash/README.md

 - **Contact form:** All the functionality of the form, such as "error message," "required field," "Invalid email," and "success message," performed nicely.

+## Deployment

+### GitHub Pages
+The project was deployed to GitHub Pages using the following steps...

+- Log in to GitHub and locate the <a href="https://github.com/">**GitHub Repository.**</a>
+- At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+- Scroll down the Settings page until you locate the "GitHub Pages" Section.
+- Under "Source", click the dropdown called "None" and select "Master Branch".
+- The page will automatically refresh.
+- All pages icons and links performed well on all mobile devices via safari and chrome.
+- Scroll back down through the page to locate the now published site <a href="https://denaman.github.io/GymFash/">**link**</a>  in the "GitHub Pages" section.

 ## Credits

 ### Content